When it comes to a warm-up before lifting, which routine best describes you?

 For example, before squatting, you can perform one move for the stabilisers (such as x-band walks for the hip abductors) and one for a prime mover (such as glute bridges for the gluteus maximus).

 There are many exercise options and to choose from.
 So it’s best to experiment and be keenly aware of how your main lift feels afterwards.
 Everyone will respond differently.

 Whichever you choose, be a stickler for pristine form and focus your mind on the muscles being targeted.
 Yes, that mind-muscle connection matters if you want a strong transfer your lifts!

-Here are two of my favourite activation drills, one for lower body and one for the upper:
+Here are two of my favorite activation drills, one for the lower body and one for the upper: